magorbalassy/youster/README.md

 - `dev_appserver.py` should exist in your path if the Google Cloud SDK is installed
 - command should be executed in the folder where `app.yaml` is located

-# Dependency libraries
+# Dependencies and required libraries

+### Download Backend

+This runs on the free 720 hours/month f1-micro vm of GCP (North America zone).

+- the download backend will need : python3-pip, zip, unzip, wget apt packages
-- install client library for google-api : `sudo pip install --upgrade google-api-python-client`
+- install client libraries: `sudo pip3 install --upgrade google-api-python-client pafy youtube-dl oauth2client flask`
-- need `pip install oauth2client` to be able to do oauth with google drive using token cand creds
-- need `pip install pafy` for Youtube downloads (https://pythonhosted.org/Pafy/)
+- need `pafy` for Youtube downloads
-- `sudo apt-get install libffi-dev` : needed for youtube-dl download stream encoding

 - need the cloud SDF : https://cloud.google.com/appengine/docs/standard/python/download
 - Google drive api upload library : `from apiclient.http import MediaFileUpload`
-- `pip install pyopenssl` for adhoc certs on download backend
+- `pip install pyopenssl` for adhoc certs on download backend - this will be changed to Let's Encrypt

+### Search backend required npm packages :

+This will run together with the frontend on Appengine.

+- npm install @angular/cdk @angular/http primeng primeicons rxjs-compat
+- add Primeng CSS styles to the app's `angular.json`

 # Add missing files
-- In order to make the app functional, you have to add your `credentials.json` and `token.json` files - these are used to as authentication for Google APIs
+- In order to make the app functional, you have to add your `credentials.json` and `token.json` files into the folder where the download_backend.py is - these are used to as authentication for Google APIs
 - `token.json` can be created by removing old token file and running `python download_backend.py --noauth_local_webserver`
-- also the Youtube API key is needed in the code
+- also your Youtube API key is needed in the code

+# TLDR; Build and deploy

+Build the bundle.js, copy together into a folder with search_backend, use gcloud to deploy the app to Appengine.
+`ng build && cp `
+(I'll add an easy deploy method soon).

 # Gcloud commands